180D-FW-2021/Team6/Preprocessing_Tesseract/README.md

 Pretty accurate results after noise_removal, bit more acccurate than thick font version

+Bugs (Josh side):
+**Preprocessing does not work when using a live taken image

 Files:

 preprocessing.py --- takes image as input, and does preprocessing three ways as described above, and does OCR text recognition for each preprocessed image.
 The preprocessed images are saved to the computer.